 It’s important to rule out any other diagnoses so working with your GP to ensure they have completed any medical investigations they need to do.
 Most GPs won’t be familiar with SIBO, but a gastroenterologist may be able to test you.
 I can organise these tests as part of my 1:1 coaching work.

-SIBO is diagnosed with a breath test to identify if you are creating too much hydrogen or methane in your intestines.
+To find out if you’ve got it, SIBO is diagnosed with a breath test.
+This helps to identify if you are creating too much hydrogen or methane in your intestines.

 Treatment for SIBO